 MWI is a member of the Federated Women’s Institutes of Canada and the Associated Country Women of the World (ACWW).

-MWI members contribute to the ACWW/MWI project either by individual donation sent to the Provincial Office or through contribution to “Pennies for Friendship,” which is a small donation made each time a member attends a local MWI meeting.
+MWI members contribute to the ACWW/MWI project either by individual donation sent to the Provincial Office or through contribution to their local institute in the form of a small donation made each time a member attends a local MWI meeting.
 These funds are submitted annually to the Provincial Office.

 SOCIETY: Organization for Community Development